Allfeat/docs/docs/contributing.md

 ### Reporting Issues

-If you encounter a bug or have a suggestion for improving Allfeat, please use the GitHub Issues section of our repository.
+If you encounter a bug or have a suggestion for improving Allfeat, please use the [GitHub Issues section](https://github.com/Allfeat/docs/issues) of our repository.
 Detailed reports with explanations of the issue, its context, and ideally a way to reproduce it, are invaluable and increase the chances of the community addressing them swiftly.

 ### Code Contributions

 For code contributions, such as bug fixes or new features, follow these steps:

-1. **Fork the Repository**: Create your own fork of the Allfeat GitHub repository.
+1. **Fork the Repository**: Create your own fork of the [Allfeat GitHub repository](https://github.com/Allfeat/docs/).
 2. **Clone Your Fork**: Work locally on your own machine.
-3. **Create a New Branch**: Base your changes on the `main` branch.
+3. **Create a New Branch**: Base your changes on the `master` branch.
 5. **Submit a Pull Request (PR)**: Push your changes to your fork and then submit a pull request to the Allfeat repository.
 Provide a clear description of the changes and any additional context.

 ### Improving Documentation